Skip to Content

 An invisible disability is an informal term for any illness, impairment, or health problem that impacts the individual’s daily life but cannot be immediately seen by other people.

-Are individuals with brain injuries the only type of people who can have an invisible disability?
+Are brain injuries the only form of invisible disability?

 No. There are many chronic health conditions that can go unseen and therefore fall into this category.
 Mental health is often categorized as an invisible disability.
 Other examples may include the early stages of dementia, multiple sclerosis, diabetes, and autism spectrum disorder.